Federal Solar Tax Credit – August 2022 Update

 - 2020 – 2022: 26%

 - 2024: 0% (10% for commercial projects)

-You can claim the credit in the same year you complete the installation, so you can claim the full 26% if you install your system before the end of the year 2022.
+You can claim the credit in the same year you complete the installation, so you can claim the full 26% tax refund if you install your system before the end of the year 2022.

-The tax credit plays a major part in the return on investment you see from going solar.
+The tax credit plays a major part in the return on investment you see from going solar, as well as minimizing the upfront cost of the system; however, you’ll have to wait until after filing to see the overall cost go down.
 Grid-tie systems pay for themselves either way, but claiming the credit allows you to realize more immediate savings.
 We can’t recommend enough that you capitalize on the full 26% credit, because the value only shrinks after 2022.

 Am I Eligible to Claim the Federal Solar Tax Credit?

 If you purchased a solar system before the end of the year, and owe federal taxes in the U.S., you are eligible for the tax credit.